physimals/asl-docs/basil_tutorial.rst

 DATASET 4: Turbo-QUASAR
 -------------------------

 Turbo-QUASAR achieves full brain coverage and improves the SNR of QUASAR by using multiple labelling pulses to create a longer effective bolus duration while retaining the other characteristics of QUASAR.
 Due to the frequent labelling pulses, MT effects can be an issue affecting both calibration and CBF quantification.
-The analysis pipeline TOAST includes options to either correct the MT effects or use a separately acquired calibration data, in addition to quantifying the main hemodynamic parameters such as perfusion, arterial transit time, and arterial blood volume.
-The tool for analysing Turbo-QUASAR data is called ``toast``.
+The analysis pipeline ``toast`` includes options to either correct the MT effects or use a separately acquired calibration data, in addition to quantifying the main hemodynamic parameters such as perfusion, arterial transit time, and arterial blood volume.

 **Exercise 4.1: Calibration by correcting for MT effects**